1A Softball: West Central puts the squeeze on St. Bede

 “She’s a leadoff hitter for a reason and hit the ball hard,” he said.

-That strategy worked as Seitz was able to induce a flyout from Hermes that just didn’t quite get over the left fielder.
+That strategy worked, as Seitz was able to induce a flyout from Hermes that didn’t quite get over the left fielder.

 The Bruins threatened again in the seventh with Ryann Stoudt leading off with a single.
 Seitz struck out Bella Pinter and Reagan Stoudt and retired pinch hitter Maddie Dalton on a comebacker to send the Heat to the Elite Eight.